stimulant/ampm/README.md

 // Settings for the logging module.
 "logging": {
     // Settings for the file logger.
-    file: {
+    "file": {
-        enabled: true, // false to turn off
-        filename: "logs/server.log", // Path to the log file, relative to server.js.
+        "enabled": true, // false to turn off "filename": "logs/server.log", // Path to the log file, relative to server.js.
-        maxsize: 1048576, // The max size of the log file before rolling over (1MB default)
-        json: false, // Whether to log in JSON format.
+        "maxsize": 1048576, // The max size of the log file before rolling over (1MB default) "json": false, // Whether to log in JSON format.
-        level: "info" // The logging level to write: info, warn, error.
+        "level": "info" // The logging level to write: info, warn, error.
     },

     // Settings for the console logger.
-    console: {
+    "console": {
-        enabled: true, // false to turn off
-        colorize: true, // Colors are fun.
+        "enabled": true, // false to turn off "colorize": true, // Colors are fun.
-        timestamp: true, // Include timestamps.
+        "timestamp": true, // Include timestamps.
-        level: "info" // The logging level to write: info, warn, error.
+        "level": "info" // The logging level to write: info, warn, error.
     },

     // Settings for the Windows event logger.
-    eventLog: {
+    "eventLog": {
-        enabled: true // Whether to log Windows events at all.
+        "enabled": true // Whether to log Windows events at all.
     },

     // Settings for Google Analytics.
-    google: {
+    "google": {
-        enabled: true, // false to turn off
-        accountId: "UA-46432303-2", // The property ID -- this should be unique per project.
+        "enabled": true, // false to turn off "accountId": "UA-46432303-2", // The property ID -- this should be unique per project.
-        userId: "3e582629-7aad-4aa3-90f2-9f7cb3f89597" // The user ID -- this should always be the same.
+        "userId": "3e582629-7aad-4aa3-90f2-9f7cb3f89597" // The user ID -- this should always be the same.
     },

+    // Settings for the event log file.
+    "eventFile": {
+        "enabled": true, // false to turn off "filename": "logs/event-{date}.log" // Path to the log file, relative to server.js. {date} will be replaced by the current date.
+    },

     // Settings for loggly.com.
-    loggly: {
+    "loggly": {
-        enabled: true, // false to turn off
-        subdomain: "stimulant", // The account name. https://stimulant.loggly.com/dashboards
-        inputToken: "b8eeee6e-12f4-4f2f-b6b4-62f087ad795e", // The API token.
+        "enabled": true, // false to turn off "subdomain": "stimulant", // The account name. https://stimulant.loggly.com/dashboards "inputToken": "b8eeee6e-12f4-4f2f-b6b4-62f087ad795e", // The API token.
-        json: true, // Whether to log as JSON -- this should be true.
+        "json": true, // Whether to log as JSON -- this should be true.
-        token: "b8eeee6e-12f4-4f2f-b6b4-62f087ad795e", // The um, other token.
+        "token": "b8eeee6e-12f4-4f2f-b6b4-62f087ad795e", // The um, other token.
-        tags: "ampm" // A tag to differentiate app logs from one another in loggly.
+        "tags": "ampm" // A tag to differentiate app logs from one another in loggly.
     },

     // Settings for the email logger.
-    mail: {
+    "mail": {
-        enabled: true, // false to turn off
+        "enabled": true, // false to turn off
-        host: "mail.content.stimulant.io", // The SMTP server to use.
+        "host": "mail.content.stimulant.io", // The SMTP server to use.
-        ssl: false, // Whether to use SSL.
+        "ssl": false, // Whether to use SSL.
-        username: "ampm@content.stimulant.io", // The account to log in with.
+        "username": "ampm@content.stimulant.io", // The account to log in with.
-        from: "ampm@content.stimulant.io", // Where the emails should appear to be from.
+        "from": "ampm@content.stimulant.io", // Where the emails should appear to be from.
-        password: "JPv5U9N6", // The password to log in with.
+        "password": "JPv5U9N6", // The password to log in with.
-        subject: "ERROR: {hostname}", // The subject of the emails. "{hostname}" is replaced by the output of os.hostname().
+        "subject": "ERROR: {hostname}", // The subject of the emails. "{hostname}" is replaced by the output of os.hostname().
-        level: "error", // The logging level to write: info, warn, error.
+        "level": "error", // The logging level to write: info, warn, error.
-        to: "josh@stimulant.io" // Where the emails should go.
+        "to": "josh@stimulant.io" // Where the emails should go.
     },

-    cacheAmount: 20 // How many lines of logs and events to show in the web console.
+    "cacheAmount": 20 // How many lines of logs and events to show in the web console.
 }
 ```